saimanish-p/pairs-trader-sim/README.md

 ![Input Parameters](images/input_parameters.png)

-If you are unsure what the variable represents, please hover over the question mark symbol beside the specific parameter for additional context.
+If you are unsure what the parameter represents, please hover over the question mark symbol beside the specific parameter for additional context.

 ![Help Functionality](images/help_functionality_input_parameters.png)